jbeejones/okidoki-website/docs/documentation-generator-comparison.md

 ## Migration Path

-{{alert "success" "**Pro Tip:** You can always start simple with OkiDoki and migrate to more complex tools as your needs grow.
+{{alert "**Pro Tip:** You can always start simple with OkiDoki and migrate to more complex tools as your needs grow.
 Your markdown content is portable across all these platforms."}}

 Most documentation generators support standard markdown, so you're not locked into your first choice.
 Start with the simplest solution that meets your immediate needs.

 ---

-*This comparison is updated regularly.
-Last updated: {{settings.okidoki_version}}*